joshiausdemwald/AutowiringBundle/README.md

     All dependencies are defined by using a class annotation named @Inject

+Note that you are able to use the traditional way of configuring services by XML, YAML or plain PHP configuration and may later decide to inject new dependencies into them.
+It is at least questionalable if this behaviour leads to clear application design, so you might want to avoid this and concentrate about injecting dependencies into your controller classes only, for example, by defining that as services by using the @Service annotation.

 Additionally, dependencies can be wired by naming conventions.
 Naming conventions are supported for property injection only.
 Each property that ends up with "Service" is resolved by transforming the variable prefix into a valid